 Anybody can measure Net Loyalty Score today

-The key is to ask active customers 3 questions, make the average and deduct all Cold from the Loyal ones.
+The key is to ask active customers, make the average and deduct all Cold from the Loyal ones.
 NLS works like a thermometer, it’s absolutely simple to present and easy to understand.
 Every healthy company needs more engaged customers than those of indifferent.

 We’ve tested NLS in a number of companies and we’ve come to the knowledge that pure loyalty starts at 50 points.
 These customers are not only verbally loyal but also their Share of Wallet is outstanding.
 Everything between 20 and 50 points is quite a good result.
 All figures below 0 signaling defunct loyalty, and should wake you up!